 - Instant Pot Chicken Tikka Masala; Peas; Homemade Applesauce; Enjoy Life Cookies

 – Got the cookies free with coupons recently!
-You can learn about how I shop and get cheap or free groceries here.

 - Refried Bean & Cheese Quesadillas (made with Homemade Refried Beans); Easy Homemade Yogurt; Apples; Bananas

 - Homemade Pulled Pork Sandwiches; Lettuce Salad; Best Ever Chocolate Cake with Perfectly Chocolate Buttercream Frosting